szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 There are several great reasons to write and run automated tests.
 These are the ones I usually repeat to remind myself and others why it's worth doing:

 1) You're already testing when you check your code manually, you're just doing it the slow way.

 2) It's actually faster to automate tests early and often.

 3) Tests require that your code is modular.
 If you're struggling to write tests, it may mean you need to simplify your code.

 4) Tests require that you understand how your code actually works.
 It's a great way to doublecheck your logic and assumptions.

 **Test for these: positive, negative, missing/unknown cases, duplicates**

 When dealing with data, these are the cases I usually try to cover with tests:

-- This thing meets my expectations (test should always succeed).
+- *This thing meets my expectations*: test should always succeed.

 I use these the most with new libraries to make sure I understand how they work (it also makes my code easier for other people to understand), and for regression tests/ahead of refactoring.